Ayush272002/Etherjs-Ethereum-Toolkit/README.md

 ```

 ### read_smart_contract.js
-Reads the balance of a token wallet address from the corresponding contract.
+Reads the balance of a token wallet address from the corresponding contract fetched from etherscan.

 ```bash
 node examples/read_smart_contract.js